rabbitmq/rabbitmq-website/site/tutorials/tutorial-five-spring-amqp.md

 The code is almost the same as in the
 [previous tutorial](tutorial-four-spring-amqp.html).

-First lets configure some profiles and beans in the `Tut5Config` class of the `tut5` package:
+First let's configure some profiles and beans in the `Tut5Config` class of the `tut5` package:

 <pre class="lang-java">